Applies To: SQL Server 2016 Preview

 UPGRADE – a database can be upgraded using a DACPAC.
 Upgrade is supported even on databases that are not previously registered as data-tier applications, but as a consequence of the upgrade, the database will be implicitly registered.

-A BACPAC is an artifact that encapsulates the database schema as well as the data stored in the database.
-The BACPAC is a Windows file with a .bacpac extension.
 Similar to the DACPAC, the BACPAC file format is open – the schema contents of the BACPAC are identical to that of the DACPAC.
-The data is stored in JSON format.
+The data in a BACPAC is stored in JSON format.

 DACPAC and BACPAC are similar but they target different scenarios.
 A DACPAC is focused on capturing and deploying schema, including upgrading an existing database.
-The primary use case for a DACPAC is to deploy a tightly defined schema to development, test, and then production environments, and the reverse: capturing production’s schema and applying it to back to test and development environments.
+The primary use case for a DACPAC is to deploy a tightly defined schema to development, test, and then to production environments.
+And also the reverse: capturing production’s schema and applying it back to test and development environments.